Home » Garden » Making Leaf Mold When Doing Fall Clean-Up

 Leaf Mold vs. Compost

-Leaf mold compost differs from regular compost in several ways:
+Leaf mold differs from regular compost in a few key ways:

 • Decomposition Process: Leaf mold decomposes primarily through fungal action, whereas regular compost relies on a mix of bacteria and fungi.